Sheepcore: my musical future?

 🎁 Tap to get your FREE 12-track album + 31-page PDF zine of stories, photographs and artwork here.

-🏠 My new Penfriend album “House Of Stories” is available to order NOW on super limited vinyl, CDs and KiT hybrid digital albums, with accompanying tees, hoodies and books.
-Get two songs in your inbox immediately, with another every month til the release date in April (before anyone else).
+🏠 My new Penfriend album “House Of Stories” is available NOW on super limited vinyl, CDs and KiT hybrid digital albums, with accompanying tees, hoodies and books.
+Music fans got it to #2 in the Official UK Independent Album Chart in April 2025.
+Bonkers!

 ❤️ Join The Correspondent’s Club on Patreon to receive quarterly bundles of art and members-only music plus extra perks + immediate access to my entire digital archive (digital and analogue memberships available)